Policy Best Practices

 Update your policies regularly

-Review and regularly update your policies to address any organizational or department changes.
-As a company grows and matures, so are its policies and documentation.
+Review and regularly update your policies to address any organizational or departmental changes.
+As a company grows and matures, so do its policies and documentation.